 Whilst Eochaid was forgotten, extravagant claims were made for Giric.
 List D: “He subdued to himself all Ireland, and nearly all England;[*] and he was the first to give liberty to the Scottish church, which was in servitude up to that time after the custom and fashion of the Picts.[*]” John of Fordun – who refers (CGS IV, 18) to Giric as “this glorious King Gregory” – repeats these claims, and asserts (CGS IV, 17) that: “though Ireland belonged to him by right of succession, he did not get possession of it without war on the part of some who withstood him.”
 As far as England is concerned, Fordun says: “King Gregory himself, also, subdued the upper and western districts … The natives of some provinces, however, before he had reached their borders, gave themselves of their own accord, with their lands and property, into his power, after having sworn fealty and homage.
 For they deemed it a more blissful lot, and more advantageous, willingly to be subject to the Scots, who held the Catholic faith, though they were their enemies, than unwillingly to unbelieving heathens.”
 In fact, there is no evidence of Giric in Ireland at all – indeed, neither he nor Eochaid gets so much as a mention in AU.
-It is, though, likely that, in the wake of the rupture of Northumbria caused by the establishment of a Viking kingdom based at York, both the Scottish kingdom and Strathclyde made territorial gains, and it is plausible that Giric was able to secure the submission of English-ruled Northumbria, i.e. north of the Tyne.
+It is, though, possible that, in the wake of the reconstitution of Northumbria initiated by Halfdan, both the Scottish kingdom and Strathclyde made territorial gains, and it is conceivable that Giric was able to secure the submission of some of the English magnates beyond Viking ‘Yorkshire’.

 According to SC, Eochaid and Giric were “expelled from the kingdom” in the implied year of 889, and replaced by Donald [Donald II], the son of Constantine, who: “held the kingdom for 11 years.”
 SC continues: “The Northmen wasted Pictland at that time [the last mention of Pictland in SC].
 In his reign a battle was fought [at] inuisibsolian [possibly the island of Seil and its neighbours, off the Argyll coast], between Danes and Scots; the Scots had the victory.
 He was slain by the gentiles at Dunnottar.”
 A selection of Latin king-lists, List D for instance, place Donald’s death elsewhere: “he died in Forres, and was buried in the island of lona.”[*] The cryptic Irish poem known as the Prophecy of Berchán (Stanza 147) apparently agrees with SC regarding the location of Donald’s death, but puts the blame for the killing on the Scots (Gaels) themselves: “The Gaels will turn against him secretly on the path above Dunnottar; he will be over the brow of a mighty wave, in the east in his broad gory bed.”